skbkontur/Graphite-PowerShell-Functions/README.md

 The following shows how to use the `Start-StatsToGraphite`, which will collect Windows performance counters and send them to Graphite.

 1. Open PowerShell
-2. Import the Module by running `Import-Module -Name Graphite-PowerShell`
+2. Import the Module by running Import-Module -Name C:\Graphite-PowerShell\Graphite-PowerShell.psm1
 3. Start the script by using the function `Start-StatsToGraphite`.
 If you want Verbose details, use `Start-StatsToGraphite -Verbose`.

 You may need to run the PowerShell instance with Administrative rights depending on the performance counters you want to access.
 This is due to the scripts use of the `Get-Counter` CmdLet.